guptaabhinav206/Simple-Key-Value-Store/README.md

 or

+If you want to run it from command line, then follow below steps:

-Create a package and compile all classes
+Go into package com/company and execute

-	javac Main.java
+	javac *.java

+Now, to run the Main class you need to execute the below command from src folder.

+	cd projectlocation/Simple-Key-Value-Store/src
-	java Main
+	java com.company.Main

 Also, I have added a JUNIT test case.